 [Description(s) from The National Gazetteer of Great Britain and Ireland (1868) - Transcribed by Colin Hinson ©2003]

+You can see the administrative areas in which Bishopstrow has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference ST893437 (Lat/Lon: 51.192364, -2.154520), Bishopstrow which are provided by:
+You can see maps centred on OS grid reference ST902458 (Lat/Lon: 51.210965, -2.141004), Bishopstrow which are provided by: